onlineracingcz/web2ldap/README.md

     within an LDAPv3 schema.
   * A customizable platform for prototyping LDAP administration use-cases.
   * For me it is a platform for implementing cutting edge LDAP features.
-  * Continously maintained software since September 1998!
+  * Continuously maintained software since September 1998!

 Project status
 --------------